AITestingOrg/banking-microservices-tutorial/README.md

 ### Services are Rehydrated After Restart and Clearing Mongo
 If you have a lot of events then services are going to be rehydrated when you bring everything up.
 To stop this you can delete the event folders `axonserver-eventstore` and `axonserver-controldb` in the root of the project and then bring the environment up.

+### Test Do Not Rerun
+Gradle caches outputs from tasks, if it sees an input (in this case the source code) hasn't changed then it won't rerun the tests.
+You can add `cleanTest` to the scripts in order to force reruns without changes.